erc-fhv/SimPlEC/README.md

 	def step(self, time, **P_el):
 		...
 ```
+Another option of simplec to handle several inputs for one attribute is to specify an input attribute ending with a star '\*' such as 'P_el_*'.
+Then, SimPlEC expects one or more inputs for this attribute.
+Note that the connected attributes still need to be unique!
+Also note that the explicit way as shown in the example above is allways prefered!

 ## Running the simulation
 The simulation can be run with the `sim.run()` method.
 Parameters are: